LeToNode/Play2.0-CN-doc/production/ProductionDist.md

 You can use the generated `start` script to run your application.

-Alternatively you can run directly `play dist` from your OS shell prompt:
+Alternatively you can run `play dist` directly from your OS shell prompt:

 ```bash
 $ play dist
 ```

-It will do the same.
+Which does the same.

 ## Publishing to a Maven (or Ivy) repository

 You can also publish your application to a Maven repository.
-It will publish both the jar file containing your application and the corresponding POM file.
+This publishes both the jar file containing your application and the corresponding POM file.

 You need to configure the repository you want to publish to in the `project/Build.scala` file: